WarkahScott/bayda_bible_bowl/README.md

 * Android Studio

 ## Setup
-Install the .apk file included here or build it from the source code.
+Install [app-release.apk](build/app/outputs/apk/release/app-release.apk) to a device or build it from the source code.

 ## Features
 Current features: